 I’d recommend securing a tiny home with friends at Tiny House Leadville.
-The ease of the location is perfect for getting around via foot.
+The ease of the location is perfect for getting around on foot.
 Plus, they may be tiny, but there are several that sleep four adults.

 You have to go to the Silver Dollar Saloon.
 They say Doc Holiday killed a man there.
 It’s classic Leadville and I would even go as far as calling it classic Colorado.
-It’s the way things used to be before the state got a little fancy pants.
+It’s the way things used to be before the state got a bit fancy pants.
 Hey, just stating the facts!

 By the way, spending St. Patrick’s Day in Leadville comes with bragging rights.
-North American’s highest altitude Irish pub sits at 10,500 feet above sea level at Ski Cooper?
+North American’s highest altitude Irish pub sits at 10,500 feet above sea level at Ski Cooper.
 That’s right.
 Ski Cooper is just minutes from Leadville, and Katie O’Rourke’s Irish Pub is the perfect place to sip a pint on St. Paddy’s Day.

 I actually haven’t been to Leadville in a couple of years, so there’s probably some new stuff in town.
 However, for a little St. Patrick’s Day fun I’d hit Manhattan Bar and Scarlet Tavern.
 For some of the best cuisine in the Colorado mountains, reserve a table at Treeline Kitchen.
 Or, if pizza is more the vibe after a few whiskey shots, High Mountain Pies is known throughout the Rocky Mountains as the place to go, and I agree.